Olapels/PDF-Chatbot-App/README.md

 The underlying model used is the .gguf type quantization of the open source llama model by Meta which is free for commercial use up to a certain limit.

 ### Running the App
-in your terminal/command prompt run
+in your terminal/command prompt (on the main project folder) run
 ```
 streamlit run app.py
 ```